-The good news is that you don’t need to be marooned on a desert island or on Mars to think this way.
-You are also allowed to try hard and learn new skills in everyday life.
+The good news is that you don’t need to be marooned on a desert island or on Mars to develop a growth mindset.
+You’re also allowed to try hard and learn new skills in everyday life.
 Alone on a desert island, complacency is not an option for Hanks.
 But for most of us in the affluent West, complacency is an option…and its a trap.

 Its easy for people to get a job in which they plod along, avoiding challenge or new experiences.
 Just as its possible to go through life without riding a bike, running or lifting weights.
 This is the road to slow death via atrophy….physically or mentally.

-The fixed mindset involves avoiding effort and challenge and avoiding failure at all costs.
+The fixed mindset avoids effort and challenge.
 Its not only possible to exist like this, its commonplace.
 A quick walk round any shopping centre reveals that they’re rammed with The Walking Dead.
 Remember, God gave us the internet so we wouldn’t have to go to those places.

 But in the fixed mindset, failure is transformed from something specific that happened (e.g. I failed my driving test, lost a job) to a matter of identity (e.g. I am a failure).
 After failure people in the fixed mindset beat themselves up, sulk (give up), blame others or leave angry complaints all over the internet.

-The obvious problem with avoiding failure at all costs is that people (in the fixed mindset) then avoid new challenges.
+The problem in the fixed mindset with avoiding failure at all costs is that people then avoid new challenges.
 So they don’t experiment, they miss opportunities and don’t chase big goals like financial independence.

 In the growth mindset, you can always use creativity and effort both to increase your income and to reduce your spending compared to your current position.